Most developing countries

 This surgery is very successful in restoring vision — more than 99.9 percent of

-people who have a cataract removed have no complications and end up with clear
+people who have a diseased lens removed have no complications and end up with clear

 and superior vision.
 Most people report not only better vision but also a